hummusonrails/arbitrum-prisoners-dilemma-workshop/README.md

 ### 3. Build & Deploy Prisoner's Dilemma Contract

 * The Stylus contract is implemented in `contracts/prisoners-dilemma/src/lib.rs`.

+> [!WARNING]
+> The contract code is incomplete!
+Your first task is to complete the workshop objectives in `lib.rs`.
+> The `deploy:local` command below will **fail** until you complete the exercises.

-* Build and deploy locally:
+* Once you have completed the exercises, build and deploy locally:

 ```bash
 pnpm --filter prisoners-dilemma-contract deploy:local